ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/utils/macros.md

 Built for use in data pumps this macro is inserted at the end of the model, before the `dbt_audit` macro and adds two columns to the model.

 1. `prev_hash` - the hashed value from designated columns using `dbt_utils.surrogate_key()` from the last dbt run
-2. `last_changed` - the timestamp of hte last dbt run where the new hashed values didn't match the previous hashed values
+2. `last_changed` - the timestamp of the last dbt run where the new hashed values didn't match the previous hashed values

 In order to do this it requires three arguments